CO-CARES

 Connect with CO-CARES

-To get started, call our Resource Support Line: 303-692-2642.
-You can also schedule a virtual meeting via Google Meet with the CO-CARES team.
+Want to learn more?
+Schedule a virtual meeting via Google Meet with the CO-CARES team.
 We have time slots spanning from 10 to 45 minutes.
 If you are unable to meet any of the times listed in the calendar, we are happy to set a time that would work best for you.
 We can accommodate conversations in multiple languages.
 To request accommodations for specific offerings or trainings, or for questions about accessibility, email cdphe_healthcareworkersupport@state.co.us.

 What CO-CARES offers

 Below are examples of meetings and trainings available to health care workers, including managers and leaders in the health care sector.
+Find the full catalog of resources for you, your team, and your organization online at CO-CARES.org.

 Greater Resilience Information Toolkit training

-The healthcare industry is often disproportionately impacted by stress.
+The GRIT-4Health course provides helpful information on connecting with peers in the health care industry, supporting strengths, coping, and resilience.
+The health care industry is often disproportionately impacted by stress.
 Social support and coping skills are important in combating stress and burnout.
-The GRIT-4Health course provides helpful information on connecting with peers in the healthcare industry, supporting strengths, coping, and resilience.
+GRIT trains participants to promote wellness and resilience in the wake of stress or disasters.
 Learn more and sign up for GRIT-4Health training.

-This seven-part webinar series guides supervisors, managers, and leaders at all levels through the Joy in Work toolkit from National Association of County and City Health Officials.
-In addition to making valuable peer connections, participants will learn workable strategies to increase joy in the workplace, reduce burnout, and promote more resilient work environments.
+Joy in Work Toolkit: This five-part webinar series guides supervisors, managers, and leaders at all levels through the Joy in Work toolkit from the National Association of County and City Health Officials.
+In addition to making valuable peer connections, participants will learn workable strategies to help increase joy in the workplace, reduce burnout, and promote more resilient work environments through conversations.
 Sessions will be held virtually and recorded.
-Learn more and sign up for the Joy in Work webinars.
+Watch the recorded Joy in Work webinars.

 TRAILS Ambassador program